 Family ties are highly regarded in the United States, and it is often because of this reason that many individuals seek citizenship.
 Depending on the applicant’s personal situation, the letter writer may describe their family and the close bond they share with their spouse and children.

-A description of the writer’s long-term or frequent contact with the applicant may also be provided.
-This can help provide more credibility and reassure the recipient that the writer indeed knows the applicant very well.
+A description of the relationship with the applicant can also be provided.
+This can help provide more credibility and reassure the immigration officer that the writer indeed knows the applicant very well.

-To discuss the working relationship, details of the employment, and the responsibilities of their position, skills, work ethic, integrity, etc.
+For instance, if the writer is an employer of the applicant or if the applicant had worked for them in the past, then they can discuss the working relationship, details of the employment, and the responsibilities of their position, their skills, work ethic, integrity, etc.

 Conclude by complimenting the applicant

-The concluding part of the letter should feature a compliment for the applicant and a reaffirmation of their suitability for citizenship status.
-It should also feature an expression of gratitude to the recipient for the consideration of the application, followed by a statement indicating the willingness and availability of the writer to provide more information if needed.
-The writer’s full name and contact information must also be provided.
+The sender’s full name and contact information must also be provided.
 Though not required, it is a good idea to notarize the letter.
-This serves further to verify the identity and signature of the writer.
+This serves to further verify the identity and signature of the writer.

-Here are some samples of good moral character letters for immigration:
+Here are some samples of letters of good conduct for immigration purposes: